 Dividend Growth Investor highlighted the solid returns for stocks that the Dow Index dumped.

 Yes, I know, the NASDAQ went down recently but I really don’t care.
-I’ve actually had some QQQ for a while now but was waiting for some U.S. cash to build up inside my LIRA for any future purchase.
+I’ve actually had some QQQ for a while now since 2015 but was waiting for some U.S. cash to build up inside my LIRA for any future purchase.
 I bought more QQQ to take advantage of any long-term tech stock gains without worry about any individual tech stock selection.
-I figure tech is a good long-term “growth kicker” for my portfolio.
+I figure QQQ = a good long-term “growth kicker” for my portfolio.

 Would you agree or am I making a mistake with tech in my portfolio?
 Comment away!

 Dale Roberts was back with a mix of interesting points in this week’s edition of making sense of the markets.